 A standard home inspection won’t cut it; a typical home inspector typically looks mainly at major components that are easily accessible.
 A pest inspector, on the other hand, will look specifically for evidence of termites and other pests.

 Once you get the inspection reports back from the professionals, you’ll need to decide whether to proceed with the purchase.
 Even if the damage is minimal, never assume you’re 100 percent in the clear once the home is treated.

 “Make sure you discuss the risks of proceeding with the purchase and have a reserve fund available to address any concerns that arise afterward,” Ramsey says.
 He recommends that homebuyers work with a pest-management professional to decide on the best ongoing treatment plan.
 Also, it couldn’t hurt to look into what your homeowners insurance policy will and won’t cover when it comes to termite damage and consider specialty coverage, if necessary.

 Negotiate termite damage repairs

-Once you know about termites, the next logical question is who will pay for repairs and to send those pests packing?
+Once you know about termites, the next logical question is who will pay for repairs and treatment to send those pests packing?
 The answer isn’t so simple.

-“When you find some termite damage during the inspection period, I’d submit an addendum requesting they tent the property,” Kistner says.
-“I’d ask the seller to get the termite damage repaired by a licensed contractor and provide receipts because not all (lenders) will let the homebuyer proceed (to loan approval) with termite damage.”
+“When you find termite damage during the inspection period, I’d submit an addendum requesting they tent the property,” he says.
+“I would also ask the seller to get the damage repaired by a licensed contractor and provide receipts, because not all (lenders) will let a homebuyer proceed (to loan approval) with termite damage.”